zuberek/probAge/_obsidian/Math.md

-However rather that inferring the distribution of methylation values associated to a CpG site from data for each year separately (or age binning), we turn our attention to modelling.
 # Probabilistic model of epigenetic aging
-In this section we will develop a probabilistic model of epigenetic ageing that allows us to assign a probability to methylation profile observed in an individual.
+In this section we will develop a probabilistic model of epigenetic ageing that allows us to assign a probability to a methylation profile observed in an individual.
 We do this by inferring the probability distribution of methylation values in a cohort as a function of age.
+However rather that inferring the distribution of methylation values associated to a CpG site from data for each year separately (or age binning), we turn our attention to modelling.

 First let us set some notation.
 Methylation data associated to an individual, $j$, can be interpreted as a highly dimensional vector,